RustDesk

 <p,yes, access="" additional="" also="" and="" as="" authentication="" blocking.

-RustDesk Server secure sessions for IT teams | Ctrlremote
+RustDesk Server Elevates Security for IT Teams in Remote Management | Ctrlremote

 What is RustDesk Server?